Pinpoint Travel Health

 • pedestrians crossing roads at green lights, especially at junctions

-• taxi drivers stopping suddenly
+• other drivers braking suddenly

 Extreme weather and natural disasters

-Find out what you can do to prepare for and respond to extreme weather and natural hazards
+Find out what you can do to prepare for and respond to natural disasters in Japan.

 Tropical cyclones